Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ban Tan River is the old name; later it had other names such as: Ben Van River, An Tan River.
 An Tan River consists of two small branches, one flowing down from Tam Tra, one from Binh Son crossing Tam Nghia commune, merging and meeting at Tam My, flowing a bit further and pouring into An Thai lagoon, then connecting to the sea, through Ky Ha port.

-The book “Dai Nam Nhat Thong Chi” recorded: “Tan Ban Tan, 52 miles south of Ha Dong district, headquarters in An Tan hamlet, with officers and soldiers guarding and interrogating all passersby…”.
+The book “Dai Nam Nhat Thong Chi” recorded: “Tan Ban Tan, 52 miles south of Ha Dong district, headquarters in An Tan hamlet, with officers and soldiers guarding and interrogating passersby…”.

 And the place name Ban Tan is also associated with many important historical events.
-In 1775, after the defeat at Cam Sa, Nguyen Nhac's army retreated and withdrew all troops to Ban Tan to prevent General Hoang Ngu Phuc's army from entering.
+In 1775, after the defeat at Cam Sa, Nguyen Nhac's army retreated and withdrew all troops to Ban Tan to prevent General Hoang Ngu Phuc's army from advancing.
 Thus, Ban Tan was a very important stronghold.

 The book “Hoang Le Nhat Thong Chi” recorded: “Tran Van Ky was from Thuan Hoa, had a literary background, was a famous scholar in Nam Ha… In 1786, Bac Binh Vuong attacked and captured Phu Xuan citadel, sent someone to find Ky to ask about the affairs of the North and the South.
 Ky answered very quickly and very well, so Bac Binh Vuong respected him very much, let him stay in the “curtain”, discussed everything with Ky, was always close to Ky, rarely left”…